AMSP-04/NETN-ETR/NETN-ETR.md

     * The task shall remain in the Executing state.

 #### TaskStatus State
-A task in the TaskStatus state shall be handled as specified in the substates, and also in the following way:
+A task in the TaskStatus state shall be handled as specified in the sub states, and also in the following way:

 1. If the task is cancelled by either a `CancelAllTasks` or `CancelSpecifiedTask` then
     * A `TaskStatusReport` (cancelled) shall be returned to the Tasker.